IFSS-Net: Interactive Few-Shot Siamese Network for Faster Muscle Segmentation and Propagation in Volumetric Ultrasound: Experimental Setup and Analysis

 Regarding our IFSS-Net-WS, we visualize the surface error map over GL, GM and SOL to analyze if the muscles were equally difficult to segment.
 Fig.~\ref{surfaceDistance}~shows the distance to the ground truth in color for each muscle.
-The values go from $~0~mm$ until $2,07~mm$.
 We can see that SOL muscle is the hardest to segment.
 Highlighted sub-volume regions in red are for the most part explained by the poor quality of the US images in those regions.
 For GM and GL, the endpoints were harder to segment, while not surpassing $0,52~mm$ of distance error.
 This might be due to our model failing to propagate the masks until the muscle endpoints as the US sub-volume become noisy.
-Our results are supported by Fig.~\ref{MV} and Fig.~\ref{MT}.

-Fig.~\ref{MV}~and Fig.~\ref{MT}~also report the precision and recall for each of the methods over the validation and the test set.
-Here, we show that the trade-off between P and R is better achieved with IFSS-Net using the parametric Tversky loss, indicating a successful segmentation.
-However, when the Dice loss is used, the curves tend to have higher R and lower P, yielding to lower segmentation performances, as it is the case of 3D-Unet and PG-Net.